 Consultants and GPs will have the opportunity to spend a half-day shadowing each other in their respective workplaces.
 The hope is that it will give both GPs and Consultants a better understanding of the challenges each other face, services they offer and ways they can work more collaboratively.
 Participation in the scheme would count for eight hours of CPD.

 22 consultants from NUH were matched with GPs in Greater Nottingham in May and most visits have now taken place.
-Consultants from Sherwood Forest Hospitals will now be matched with GPs in mid-Notts for visits this autumn for a second cohort of this popular scheme.
+Consultants from Sherwood Forest Hospitals have been matched with GPs in Mid-Notts for visits this autumn for a second cohort of this popular scheme.
+We have now opened up 5 places for GPs working in Nottingham and Nottinghamshire CCG to take part in cohort 3!

 We will be compiling feedback from consultants and GPs following their visits to each other’s workplaces to assess the benefits of the scheme.